FederatedAI/FATE/federatedml/linear_model/poisson_regression/README.md

 ## Notes on Training

-1. The effectiveness of poisson regression is highly dependent on model meta and underlying distribution of given data.
+The performance of poisson regression is highly dependent on model meta and underlying distribution of given data.
 We provide here some suggestions on modeling:

-2. The module uses log link function.
+1. The module uses log link function.
 We suggest that you start with large penalty scale and/or small learning step.
 For example, setting alpha to 100 and learning rate to 0.01.
-We suggest that you initialize model weights at 0 when learning rate is small.
+2. We suggest that you initialize model weights at 0 when learning rate is small.
 3. The current version of HeteroPoisson module does not support multi-host, but it will accept weight difference as a stopping criteria.
 4. The current version does not support over-dispersion term.